 Frequently Asked Questions

-How far in advance should I start preparing my documents for an international move?
+How far in advance should I prepare for an international move?

 Gather your travel documents at least six months in advance, especially if you’re applying for or renewing passports, getting background checks, or completing a language test.

-What are some common tax obligations I might face after moving abroad?
+What tax obligations might I face after moving abroad?

-You must file U.S. taxes regardless of living abroad and may also have to pay local taxes.
+You must file U.S. taxes regardless of living abroad and may have to pay local taxes.

 What financial planning should I do before my move?

-First, you should notify your bank of your intentions, open an international bank account, and start an emergency fund in your country.
+First, you should notify your bank of your intentions, open an international bank account, and start an emergency fund in the country you plan to move to.